Walled Lake, Michigan: History

 The town's name is said to have been given by the first American settler, Walter Hewitt, in 1825.
 Upon his arrival, he noticed what appeared to be a stone wall along the western bank of a nearby lake, possibly constructed by earlier Potawatomi Indian tribes.

 Walled Lake was a village inhabited by Ojibwa and Potowatamie people until about 1830.
 It appears that these people had relocated from an earlier village in the area that is today Southfield.

 Resting spots along the Underground Railroad, where runaway slaves could sleep and eat, were called "depots".
 One of these was the Foster Farmhouse (built in 1833) in Walled Lake, which served as a refuge for those making their way to freedom in Canada.
 The Foster Farmhouse was located on Pontiac Trail near 15 mile road until 1997, when it was moved to Riley Park in downtown Walled Lake to avoid demolition.

-The Walled Lake Amusement Park operated from 1929 to 1968.
+In the 1920s Herman chankush ordered the Walled Lake amusement park to be built.
+He died in 1928, but the park finally opened on memorial Day of 1929.
+It prospered for 39 years until competition with Edgewater Park and Boblo island led to its closure in 1968.

 In September 2022, a QAnon adherent and local resident shot multiple members of his family before being killed by police.